akshayballal95/behavioural_ai_ethics/Sven/sven_assignment.md

 # Present the argument

+In this section it will become clear why BCI poses a threat to human rights.
+I will discuss the ethical implication of external interference and present some counterarguments.
+I will explain why this counterarguments and the current strategy does not suffice.

 ### Introduce the argument
 A study showed that one of the concerns of the general public regarding the BCI is related to privacy [Jebari 2012].
 Subjects state that it is required to have strict legislation in order to prevent sensitive information from landing in the wrong hands.
 But is this legislation a solution to the privacy problem?
 I argue that the use of wireless communication in BCI exposes its user to risk of interference.